SyerrSilversoul/ember_filter/README.md

-# Emburger filter
+# Ember filter

 ![Initial emburger](https://github.com/user-attachments/assets/cfa89938-1111-46af-8da5-7a8ff1d44858)

-Emburger filter is a Path of Exile 2 color themed highlight filter that makes Ember noises when certain items drop.
+Ember filter is a Path of Exile 2 color themed highlight filter that makes Ember noises when certain items drop.
 It should be useful for the entire game.

 Features:
 - Ember themed highlights for important items